 Stroke research is a vital component for patients at Cedars-Sinai's Stroke Program.
-Director Patrick D. Lyden, MD and the Stroke Program's staff are currently involved in National Institutes of Health (NIH)-funded clinical trials relating to stroke prevention, acute stroke therapy and neuroimaging in stroke.Because of their active participation in these and other clinical stroke research trials, the Stroke Program team is able to develop effective treatment options for stroke patients.
+Director Patrick D. Lyden, MD and the Stroke Program's staff are currently involved in National Institutes of Health (NIH) funded clinical trials relating to stroke prevention, acute stroke therapy and neuroimaging in stroke.Because of their active participation in these and other clinical stroke research trials, the Stroke Program team is able to develop effective treatment options for stroke patients.

 - SAMMPRIS: Preventing Recurrent Stroke in Patients with Intracranial Stenosis, Stenting and Aggressive Medical Management

-- THE FIELD ADMINISTRATION OF STROKE THERAPY: Magnesium Phase 3 Clinical Trial (FAST-Mag)
+- The Field Administration of Stroke Therapy: Magnesium Phase 3 Clinical Trial (FAST-Mag)

 Clinical Trials National Directory

-For an appointment, a second opinion or more information, please call 1-800-CEDARS-1 (1-800-233-2771) or e-mail us.
+For an appointment, a second opinion or more information, please call 1-800-CEDARS-1 (1-800-233-2771) or email us at email@example.com.